-- Preview Email Newsletter

 (COLUMBIA, S.C.) - Attorney General Alan Wilson joined Iowa and 22 other states supporting a challenge to a Massachusetts law that bans the sale, and even transportation, of any pork that was produced in violation of Massachusetts hog housing space requirements.

-In their friend-of-the-court brief, t more PR
+In their friend-of-the-court brief, the States assert that this "Question 3" law impose more PR

 Attorney General Brenna Bird Leads Fight for Pork Producers at the United States Supreme Court (10)